LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > result "wrong".

 No. A buggy program can terminate in Erasure where in Natural or Transient it produces a run time type error.
-Greenman et al. [OOPSLA 2019] prove formally this proposition but it is easy to construct an example that demonstrates the issue.
+Greenman et al. [10] prove formally this proposition but it is easy to construct an example that demonstrates the issue.
 For instance if the client in Figure 1 just formats the result of 'crypto-pack' to string, then the client will terminate without an error but its string result will be wrong; it will be a string representation of a hash rather than a list.
-The reason is that the `format' primitive of Racket does not care what its argument is.
+The reason is that the `format` primitive of Racket does not care what its argument is.

 > line 380: from this I inferred that "migratory typing" means "gradual
 > typing applied at modulewise granularity".
 Assuming that's correct, it's
 > worth saying directly.

 In contrast to the initial formulation of gradual typing [21], migratory typing does not provide support for type Dyn, components are either